johnnyni2961/johnny-ni/content/featured/HalcyonTheme/index.md

   - Community
 ---

-ASOSHI is a tech startup building a Gen-Z exclusive networking platform seeking to simplify the team forming process.
-Startup ideas are underrated, but the team behind the wheels are forgotten.
-Currently beta-testing on [ASOSHI app](https://weareasoshi.com/), landing page is [here](https://asoshi-landing.vercel.app/), Gen-Z community is [here](https://t.co/eFjropqHUD), and Twitter is [here](https://twitter.com/weareasoshi).
+ASOSHI is a social consumer startup.
+TLDR: Networking platform that simplifies the founder search process.
+Startup ideas are underrated, but it's ultimately the team behind the wheels that gets it done.
+Currently beta-testing, landing page is [here](https://weareasoshi.com/).
+Currently backed by CMU & Northwestern Startup Garage accelerators.